Investigating qualitative research methods: in-depth interviews (IDIs), focus groups, and ethnographic research

 Ethnographic research requires a field site to understand how people interact with their social and physical environments, so researchers can observe behavior, rather than solely rely on self-reported information.
-This ‘newer’ methodology can be a better fit for the circumstances or requirements of a specific research question.
-In other cases, it complements classic methods and add value to research as supplementary approaches.
+This ‘newer’ qualitative research method can be a better fit for the circumstances or requirements of a specific research question.
+In other cases, it complements classic methods and adds value to research with supplementary approaches.

 Online communities and online anthropology are two contemporary qualitative approaches particularly well suited to multi-method approaches.
-They are often used as a part of an exploratory phase that provides a hypothesis or analytical framework that can be applied to subsequent research, such as focus groups, interviews, or mobile ethnography
+They are often used as a part of an exploratory phase that provides a hypothesis or analytical framework.
+The research can then be applied to subsequent qualitative research methods, such as focus groups, interviews, or mobile ethnography.

 Types of Ethnographic Research